chitrakakkar/Project2-Twitter-bot/README.md

 ## The Application

 There is a small homepage site so that users who visit the bot's Heroku page get a little information about the app.
 There is one example processed-image for the user with some information about the Image and the user for the Image.
-The HEroku-app can be found at@https://vast-ocean-77173.herokuapp.com/ and Twitter @ https://twitter.com/@chitraMCTC
+The Heroku-app can be found at@https://vast-ocean-77173.herokuapp.com/ and Twitter @ https://twitter.com/@chitraMCTC

 ## Future Development: -